SDWebImage/SDWebImage/README.md

 ```

 By default SDImageCache will lookup the disk cache if an image can't be found in the memory cache.
-You can prevent this from happening by calling the alternative method imageFromKey:fromDisk: with a
+You can prevent this from happening by calling the alternative method `imageFromMemoryCacheForKey:`.
-negative second argument.

 To store an image into the cache, you use the storeImage:forKey: method: